Saving months of extra work with open collaboration and transparent communication.

 - Sort by recently accessed, date added/created (default), and alphabetically

 Our CEO asked me why we are making these changes and how this will help.
 After he was convinced with my answers, he suggested to get rid of “sort” and “star” functionalities as multiple users from the same organizations use the same login.
 I didn’t know this fact, but after he told me his suggestion made absolute sense.

 Something important was cooking simultaneously

-I agreed but suggested that instead of adding another section (we already had over ten icons in the main sidebar), why not put it on the homepage?
+I liked his idea but suggested that instead of adding another section (we already had over ten icons in the main sidebar), why not put it on the homepage?
 That will make it even more discoverable and prominent.

 All dashboard should be feeds